Factbox: WHO expert panel to decide whether new virus is an emergency

 GENEVA (Reuters) - A World Health Organisation panel of experts on the new coronavirus met on Thursday to evaluate whether the outbreak, which has spread from China to several countries, constitutes an international emergency.

 The 16 independent experts in disease control, virology, epidemiology and vaccine development were holding a second closed-door meeting at the U.N. agency’s headquarters in Geneva after not reaching a decision on Wednesday.
-[L8N29R6E7]

 Didier Houssin, an adviser to France’s national health security agency, is serving as chair.
 Chinese health authorities made a presentation by teleconference and have allowed a WHO team into the country who are due to report back to the panel.